A Multi-Disciplinary Journal for Research on Economic Institutions

 About the JOIE-Blog editor

-Dr. Nikhilesh Sinha is an Associate Professor of Economics & Management and Research Fellow at the Hult International Business School, London.
+Dr. Nikhilesh Sinha is Professor of Economics & Finance and Chair of Research Ethics at the Hult International Business School, London.
 He received his PhD at University College London and holds an LLM in Law and Economics .
 Nikhilesh’s research spans the fields of urban economics, development studies, law and institutional economics.